In my opinion, what you can and should be reasonably willing to do to snag an autograph of your favourite celebrity includes:

 4) pretending that you are about to faint on the floor and then asking for a glass of water and then disappearing behind a wall

 5) lying to security guys

 7) being security guys

-As for me, I already ticked all the above boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising as well as for fake merchandising (since both of them come from the same factory in China, probably), but you should never pay to meet your heroes.
+As for me, I already ticked all the above boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising as well as for fake merchandising (both are likely to come from the same factory in China, in any case), but you should never pay to meet your heroes.

 Those who pay for a meet and greet cheat life.

 I had this in mind that afternoon in December 2006 as I was riding my moped through Via del Corso, in Rome – where – at a large music store – the band I had loved as a kid was holding a meet and greet for fans.

 Take That had just got back together after exactly 10 years since they’d split in 1996, and they were now touring internationally to promote Beautiful World, their first album after the reunion.